-If you want to see some fine examples of Victorian architecture, it's worth spending time walking about ' up the hill ' in the exclusive area around Well Road, Kenilworth Road, Chalton Road and Abercromby Drive.
+If you want to see some fine examples of Victorian architecture, it's worth spending time walking around up the hill in the exclusive area around Well Road, Kenilworth Road, Chalton Road and Abercromby Drive.

 You might be interested in visiting the Holy Trinity Church at the corner of Fountain Road and Keir Street.
 The church welcomes many visitors who come to see this beautiful church and the Chancel Furniture which was designed by Charles Rennie Mackintosh.